 The ONE is more efficient than the Starry for multiple reasons.

 The POTV ONE is pretty simple and easy to clean.
 All it takes is an alcohol wipe to the oven and mouthpieces, and a quick shake in rubbing alcohol for the screen and any glass pieces you use with it.
 The Starry isn’t difficult to clean, but it has more pieces to keep track of, and a mouthpiece release plate that can be finicky to pull out.

 Both vaporizers are easy to clean, but the ONE has fewer parts and less to put back together.

-The Starry ($99) currently sits at $30 less than the ONE ($129), which is significant for this price range.
-They both have similar feature sets and builds, so the difference comes down to vapor quality, battery life, and all the choices the ONE gives you for glass.
+Both vaporizers are a steal at $79, and the ONE comes with $10 upgrade options that truly change things up.
+Feature sets and builds are similar, so the difference comes down to vapor quality, battery life, and all the choices the ONE gives you for glass.

 The Planet of the Vapes ONE is a step up in a lot of ways, particularly in the vapor quality department, and is an incredible value in its own right.
 The hybrid heating is gentler on the herbs while still fully extracting everything, and the Accessory Attachment makes it feel like a different vape when paired with a glass bubbler.
-The price difference is only $30, so we’re interested to see which one you choose.
+They're both $79, so we’re interested to see which one you choose.
 Please comment below and let us know what you like best about these vapes, especially if you have both!